 About

-I am broadly interested in studying how populations adapt across different ecological clines and variable environments.
-At the molecular level, I focus on studying the evolution of gene expression and how cis-and trans-regulation can play key roles on adaptation.
-In my dissertation research, I combined various quantitative genetics, population genomic and functional genomic approces to study the genetics and molecular mechanisms underlying phenotypic divergence in Panicum grasses.
-Currently, I am working as a Postdoctoral Research Fellow with Wittkopp Lab.
-In general,our lab investigates the genetic basis of phenotypic evolution.
-By leveraging from the existing resources of natural and artificial regulatory variants in yeast, I study the effects of these mutations on expression plasticity and fitness in response to environmental heterogeneity.
+I am broadly interested in studying how populations adapt across different environments.
+At the molecular level, I focus on the evolution of gene expression and how cis- and trans-regulation play key roles in adaptation.
+In my dissertation research, I combined various quantitative genetics, population genomic and functional genomic approaches to study the genetics and molecular mechanisms underlying phenotypic divergence in Panicum grasses.
+Currently, I am working as a postdoctoral research fellow in the Wittkopp Lab.
+Broadly, our lab investigates the genetic basis of phenotypic evolution.
+By leveraging existing resources of natural and artificial regulatory variants in yeast, I study the effects of these mutations on expression plasticity and fitness in response to environmental heterogeneity.

 Advisor: Patricia Wittkopp